Moana63/Algogo/README.md

                         Path to a txt file, output of the program --func [{minimisers_lexico,kmers_lexico,kmers_frequency,minimiser_presence_absence}]
                         Gives a method to sort reads.
 Default is 'minimiser_presence_absence'.
+  --seed_size SEED_SIZE
+                        Defines a size for words we order by.
+  --len_window LEN_WINDOW
+                        Defines a size for windows we go by.
+  --seed_number SEED_NUMBER
+                        Defines a number of words we order by.
 ```

 The `--func` argument allows you to pick a method to reorder the FASTA-like file.

+If a optional parameter is given but not used by the implementation of the given selected function, the parameter will be ignored.

 ### --func minimiser_presence_absence (default)